hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 The result on CIFAR-10 image classification in shown in Figure 13 [(Zhang et al., 2019)][lookahead_paper], where the shadows reflect the variations in multiple repeats.
-We see that Lookahead not only stabilizes the training, but help the result less sensitive to the change of learning rate.
+We see that Lookahead not only stabilizes the training, but also helps the result less sensitive to the change of learning rate.

 ![Sensitivity of learning rate, Lookahead vs SGD, on CIFAR-10]({{ '/assets/images/lookahead_vs_sgd_cifar10.png' | relative_url }})